micolous/wordtinkerer/README.md

  * Python 2.7 (2.6 may work if you have my patches for Tinkerer).
  * python-mysqldb
  * pandoc (used to convert HTML to Restructured Text)
- * mysql database with your Wordpress data
+ * MySQL database with your Wordpress data

 ## doesn't require ##

- * wordpress to be installed.
+ * Wordpress to be installed.
  * PHP

 ## running ##